spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 What is the size of the table?
 We can create the table of the given size.
 By default it's 8196.
 The more size the better is precision.
-For efficiency reason the tables size in most cases shoult be equal to some degree of 2.
-We can set the table size with one of the funcions:
+For efficiency reason the tables size in most cases should be equal to some degree of 2.
+We can set the table size with one of the functions:

 ~~~{.haskell}
 lllofi, llofi, lofi, midfi, hifi, hhifi, hhhifi
 ~~~

-The `lllofi` is the lowest fidelity and the `hhhfi` is the higheest fidelity.
+The `lllofi` is the lowest fidelity and the `hhhfi` is the highest fidelity.

 We can set the size explicitly with: